 The best stories aren’t those that tell you what to think, but those that help you think for yourself.
 And there’s a man who’s behind a cultural shift in storytelling that understands this wholly: Jad Abumrad.

 If you’ve listened to a podcast in the last 15 years, chances are you’ve heard his name along with co-host Robert Krulwich.
 As the creator of Radiolab, Jad has helped reinvent not only the podcast, but storytelling in general.
-That's why we're so pumped to include him in our lineup of keynote speakers at Film + Music Conference.
-You'll have the chance to learn the art of storytelling from a man who’s helped reinvent it.
+That's why we were so excited to have him in our lineup of keynote speakers at the 2017 Film + Music Conference.
 His work has earned two Peabody Awards as well as a McArthur Genius Grant, to name a few, but more importantly, it’s blown the collective minds of millions since it hit the airwaves in 2002.

-So if you’re coming to Film + Music Conference this September, or if you just like incredible storytelling, this list is a great way to spend your time.
+So if you came to the inaugural Film + Music Conference, or if you just like incredible storytelling, this list is a great way to spend your time.
 Here are our five favorite Radiolab episodes, listed in chronological order:

 Explore how city’s live and breathe, how they were built, and how they survive — somehow.